wsast/docs/commonrules.md

 	virtual - this is always set to "true" traced - this is set to "true" if the parameter can be tainted by the source function

 If the function tag prefix-types has a value then this should be only the class name prefixed by .*? to match any partially qualified name, for example java.sql.Statement and sql.Statement and Statement should match, so ".*?Statement" is the correct value to supply for the method java.sql.Statement.executeQuery.
 This rule for prefix-types should also be applied to parameter types, so for example a parameter type value matching "java.lang.String" should result in ".*?String" as the value stored in the param tag types value.
 When producing types, access modifiers such as private, public, const etc. should be omitted.
 Treat pointers as arrays (so char* becomes char[]).
 Escape array parenthesis [] as \[\].
-Treat constructors as methods.
+Include constructors and treat constructors as methods.
 Include inherited methods if they are public.
 ```

 Then:

 ```
 Generate me SAST source XML according to the specification provided, for methods and constructors within the class java.io.BufferedReader.
 Please output as a single block of XML, without comments.
 Include all relevant methods even if it takes some time, and all overloads.
-Only include methods which can return user supplied data, so ignore methods that just return other state and methods like Close() etc.
+Only include methods which can return user supplied data, so ignore methods that just return other state and methods like Close() etc. Please leave the function tag categories attribute as "*" and set the function tag name attribute to the fully qualified method path.
 ```